defunkt/gist/README.md

 ## Meta-fu

 Thanks to @defunkt and @indirect for writing and maintaining versions 1 through 3.
+Thanks to @rking and @ConradIrwin for maintaining version 4.

 Licensed under the MIT license.
 Bug-reports, and pull requests are welcome.